ml31415/numpy-groupies/README.md

 ```

-# aggregate - full documentation
+## aggregate

-### Full description of inputs
+### Description of inputs
 The function accepts various different combinations of inputs, producing various different shapes of output.
-We give a brief description of the general meaning of the inputs and then go over the different combinations in more detail:
+We give a brief description of the general meaning of the inputs and then go over the different combinations
+in more detail:

 * `group_idx` - array of non-negative integers to be used as the "labels" with which to group the values in `a`.
 * `a` - array of values to be aggregated.